isaactps/Flask-Web-API-with-pycreate2/README.md

 If you wish to develop and submit git-pulls, you can do::

 	git clone https://github.com/isaactps/flask-with-pycreate2
-	cd pycreate2
+	cd flask-with-pycreate2
 	pip install -e .

 Use
 -------------

-Refer to the example python script Web_Server_ranger.py in the `examples folder <https://github.com/isaactps/flask-with-pycreate2/tree/master/examples> to learn on how to initialise the UDP connections between the Flash-based Web API Server and the mBot Ranger robots
+Refer to python script Web_Server_ranger.py in the examples folder <https://github.com/isaactps/flask-with-pycreate2/tree/master/examples> to learn on how to initialise the UDP connections between the Flash-based Web API Server and the mBot Ranger robots as well as the API commands to control the mBot Ranger robots